tmcdo1/moviemash/README.md

 The scraper relies on connecting to an Elasticsearch instance.
 You can use [Docker to create a single-node instance](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) or [install manually](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 I would also recommend getting [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) as well to interact with and visualize Elasticsearch

+> If using Mac or Linux, try using `start-docker.sh` and `stop-docker.sh` for starting and stopping the containers for both Elasticsearch and Kibana.
+It will also handle install

 #### Structure

 All static files, such as JS and CSS, go into the `static/` directory.